ahmadalwy3/ahmadalwy3/Dashboard:-Whitelist.md

 ### Important: read carefully

-There are predefined whitelist directives when you first install uBO.
+There are predefined whitelist directives when you first install uBO:

+    about-scheme
+    behind-the-scene
+    chrome-extension-scheme
+    chrome-scheme
+    moz-extension-scheme
+    opera-scheme
+    vivaldi-scheme

 You should not remove these predefined whitelist directives, unless you know _exactly_ the consequences of doing so.

 Removing the predefined whitelist directives without understanding the consequences could cause your browser to malfunction. **This is especially true for the `behind-the-scene` whitelist directive.**